BastiTee/python-boilerplate/README.md

 ## Future ideas and todos

-- Introduce Python 3.7 and Python 3.10 to test matrix
+- Introduce Python 3.10 to test matrix
 - Embed flake8 config into `pyproject.toml` once they support it ([see](https://github.com/PyCQA/flake8/issues/234))

 ## Licensing